snippyrow/RTX-420/README.md

   in 70x25 for characters.
 Each character is 9x16 pixels wide and tall.
 Text mode can also work with the double bit, allowing more compatibility.
 The resolution cannot be changed.

+  The status register is conposed of the following:
+  0bxxxCMMBF
+  x -> don't care
+  C -> Cooling mode.
+Turn on fan (not implemented)
+  MM -> operating mode.
+Refer to the featureset!
+(W)
+  B -> Busy flag.
+The busy flag is set when the CPU section is currently performing an action, such as drawing a sprite to the screen.
+(R)
+  F -> Frame set.
+Set to a 0 for a single buffer and 1 for double mode.
+(W)

+  Writing pixels to the GPU is easy, through the 19-bit address bus and the 8-bit data bus.
+In text mode, the address bus is not normally used.
+Text is simply appended to the end of the text buffer, and changing the cursor position is relativly straightforward using bytes higher than 128.
+  In graphical mode, pixels are written by simply inserting the required address into the address bus and writing the pixel color into the data bus (32-palette)

+  For drawing a sprite, such as a square, rectangle or other shape, we need to send a command.
+In order to send a command, you must write to addresses $0xC0000 and above.
+  Certain commands will be palced at different locations along the address space, and they will be described later.
+  In order to set which buffer is selected, you must also send a command.
+Usually a good way to toggle which buffer is selected is by sending 0x0/0x1 to vector $0xC0000

+  If you attempt to send more commands at once than the GPU can handle by not using the BUSY flag, it will slow down.
+Instructions will be queued as if a stack, but stacking instructions takes resources!

 For single-buffer graphics' modes:
   In order for the CPU section to write a pixel to video memory, it does as follows:
   First, whether it is in double mode or not, it latches the address and data busses.
 This is done by writing the data to $0x2000.